timgale/bskyb.github.io/internal/_posts/2015-12-04-ui-testing.markdown

 excerpt: "Beginner tips to writing UI tests in Xcode"
 ---

-# A Noob’s Guide to Xcode UITesting
+# A Noob&apos;s Guide to Xcode UITesting

 A while ago, I needed a new UI Test to verify the new user journey added into the app.
 I had already seen a couple tutorials and understood the concept of XCUIElementQuery (app.collectionViews does not retain a reference to an element on screen.
 However, `elementBoundByIndex` does).
 Tutorials were great but since UITesting is still in its infancy, there seemed to be an absence of quick FAQs.
 In no way is this a full technical guide to UITesting but it will list some helpful beginner tips.
 In reality, it’s very straightforward but there are a few (in hindsight glaringly obvious) principles to bear in mind.